w3f/General-Grants-Program/grants/speculative/starlog.md

 Since a slightly changed file (version) results in a completely new hash on IPFS but still might have the same metadata, it makes sense to store references to metadata objects to reduce the overall chain size.
-An off-chain storage of metadata is probably not a solution, because of the initial loading speed.

 We believe that based on Substrate we will be able to improve the current prototype further.
 On the one hand, the combination of non-fungible tokens based on IPFS hashes seems to be a promising solution for